ChristianSi/lytspel/README.md

   * Final «c» remains unchanged in front of such suffixes if its pronunciation changes from /k/ to /s/, e.g. «publicist, publicys» ‹...publicize› from «public».
+  * In front of suffixes consisting in a single consonant («d, n, s»), final «i» (unstressed /i:/) becomes «ie» to mark it as long, e.g.
+    «studied» from «studi» ‹study›, «vairies» ‹varies› from «vairi» ‹vary›.
+    Otherwise forms such as «*studid» would look like «splendid», but be spoken quite differently.
-  * Before the single-letter suffix «n», «o» /oU/ is changed back to «oa» to prevent confusion, e.g. «throan» ‹thrown› from «thro» ‹throw›.
+  * To prevent misreadings, final «o» /oU/ is changed back to «oa» and final «u» /u:/ to «uu» in front of the same suffixes, e.g. «foload» ‹followed› from «folo» ‹follow›, «chuud» ‹chewed› from «chu» ‹chew›, «throan» ‹thrown› from «thro» ‹throw›, «struun» ‹strewn› from «stru» ‹strew›, «po'taitoas» ‹potatoes› from «po'taito» ‹potato›, «shuus» ‹shoes› from «shu» ‹shoe›.
-    Likewise, «u» /u:/ is changed back to «uu», e.g. «struun» ‹strewn› from «stru» ‹strew›.
+  * A schwa /@/ at the start of suffixes is written as «a» if the base word ends in /i:/ or /u:/, e.g. «eesiast» ‹easiest› from «eesi» ‹easy›, «vairiabl» ‹variable› from «vairi» ‹vary›, «duabl» ‹doable› from «du» ‹do›, «a'greeabl» ‹agreeable› from «a'gree» ‹agree›.
+This ensures consistency with the combined spellings «ia» and «ua» used elsewhere (see above) and prevents confusion with «ie» in words such as «studied».
+But note that R-colored schwa remains «er», e.g. «eesier» ‹easier›.
   * Otherwise, end-of-word spellings are preserved in all derived forms as long as of the base word doesn't change (except for possible shifts of stress), e.g.